- Location: Chattertons Road (main entrance)

 West Melton Forest

-West Melton Forest is a section of the Waimakariri River Regional Park, covering approximately 350 hectares of pine forest between Chattertons and Weedons Ross Roads.
+West Melton Forest is part of the Waimakariri River Regional Park, located between Chattertons and Weedons Ross Roads.

-• The main park entrance is off Chattertons Road.
+The main entrance is off Chattertons Road.
+Get directions on Google Maps

-Car park - Several spaces for cars, separate to the horse float park.
+- Car park for several cars, separate from horse float park

-While most of the trail is sandy, there are stoney sections where some horses may require shoes.
+While most of the trail is sandy, there are stony sections where some horses may require shoes.

 Horse carriage driving - Roads within the forest are suitable for carriages.
 The entrance will fit 1.8m-wide carriages.
 If you have a wider carriage, contact us to ask about key system.